SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   * ``"1Dcartesian"``
   * ``"2Dcartesian"``
   * ``"3Dcartesian"``
-  * ``"AMcylindrical"``: Cylindrical geometry with azimuthal modes decomposition.
+  * ``"AMcylindrical"``: cylindrical geometry with azimuthal Fourier decomposition.
 See :doc:`algorithms`.

-  In the following documentation, all references to simulation dimension depends on the geometry.
+  In the following documentation, all references to dimensions or coordinates depend on the ``geometry``.
-  Cartesian 1D, 2D,3D respectively stand for 1 dimensional, two dimensional and three dimensional and are ordered as :math:`(x,y,z)`.
-  In the case of the ``"AMcylindrical"``, all grid quantities are two dimensional and ordered as :math:`(x,r)`.
+  1D, 2D and 3D stand for 1-dimensional, 2-dimensional and 3-dimensional cartesian
+  geometries, respectively.
+All coordinates are ordered as :math:`(x)`, :math:`(x,y)` or :math:`(x,y,z)`.
-  Particle quantities (i.e. the Species block) are expressed in three dimensional Cartesian frame :math:`(x,y,z)`.
+  In the ``"AMcylindrical"`` case, all grid coordinates are 2-dimensional :math:`(x,r)`, while particle coordinates (in :ref:`Species`) are expressed in the 3-dimensional Cartesian frame :math:`(x,y,z)`.

   .. warning::

     The ``"AMcylindrical"`` geometry is currently proposed in alpha version.
-    It has not been thoroughly tested and only Field diagnostics are available.
+    It has not been thoroughly tested and only Fields diagnostics are available.
-    Boundary conditions must be set to ``"remove"`` for particles, ``"silver-muller"`` for longitudinal EM boundaries and ``"buneman"`` for transverse EM boundaries.
+    Boundary conditions must be set to ``"remove"`` for particles, ``"silver-muller"`` for longitudinal EM boundaries and
+    ``"buneman"`` for transverse EM boundaries.
-    Vectorization, checkpoints, load balancing, ionization, collisions and order 4 interpolation are not supported yet in this geometry.
+    Vectorization, checkpoints, load balancing, ionization, collisions and order-4 interpolation are not supported yet.

 .. py:data:: interpolation_order